PanyiDong/InsurAutoML/README.md

 model.predict(test_X)
 ```

 By default, progress reporter `CLIReporter` is prepared for terminal/command-like report, when using jupyter notebook, call by `AutoTabular(progress_reporter = "JupyterNotebookReporter")` for overwriting previous outputs.
+(Now, the pipeline can identify whether console terminal/Jupyter Notebook environment is used, you don't need to worry about it.)

 Moreover, in current version, model selection and hyperparameter optimization is achieved by `ray.tune`.
 However, if you still need previous `HyperOpt` version, you can call as: